Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## External references

-Many places on the Internet refer to `Perl 6`, e.g. Wikipedia.
+Many places on the Internet refer to `Perl 6`, e.g. Wikipedia and Rosetta code.
 These references will need to be changed to `Raku`, with a small explanation of the name change.

 Many sites, such as Reddit and StackOverflow, use implicit / explicit `perl6` tags.
 These will need to be changed or have a `raku` tag added, possibly with cooperation of the administrators.

-Sites such as PerlMonks appear to be really `Perl 5` focused, and could possible make that clear in their description, or change their description to specifically include `Raku`.
+Sites such as PerlMonks appear to be really `Perl` (aka `Perl 5`) focused, and could possible make that clear in their description, or change their description to specifically include `Raku`.
 It would look like the `/r/perl` Reddit description can be changed to indicate that only `Perl 5` questions are on topic there.

 ## Technical changes